jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 CHAPTER 4: SOFTWARE SUPPLY CHAIN MATURITY
 31
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-1\.
-Remediation How do you implement fixes to address identified OSS component risk?
+8\.
+Remediation – How do you implement fixes to address identified OSS component risk?
 Aggregate responses were then scored and mapped into five different stages of software supply chain management maturity, as defined in Figure 4\.1\.
-How Mature are Todays
+How Mature are Today’s
 Software Supply Chains?
-Based on the survey results, its a bit of a mixed bag.
+Based on the survey results, it’s a bit of a mixed bag.
 Let us explain.
-In Figure 4\.2, weve plotted the 702 responses against the five different stages of maturity.
-We see that, across the various themes, the majority of respondents were graded less than the Control level of maturity.
-Further, based on the definitions above, we can assert that the Control level of maturity is the point at which an organization transitions from figuring it out to a minimal level of maturity that will enable high\-quality outcomes.
+In Figure 4\.2, we’ve plotted the 702 responses against the five different stages of maturity.
+We see that, across the various themes, the majority of respondents were graded less than the “Control” level of maturity.
+Further, based on the definitions above, we can assert that the “Control” level of maturity is the point at which an organization transitions from “figuring it out” to a minimal level of maturity that will enable high\-quality outcomes.
 The three levels of maturity (Unmanaged, Exploration,
-Ad Hoc) prior to the Control level of maturity are suboptimal; this is where most of survey responses were scored.
+Ad Hoc) prior to the “Control” level of maturity are suboptimal; this is where most of survey responses were scored.
 Reality vs. Perception on Software
 Supply Chain Maturity
-The majority of respondents demonstrate an Ad
+The majority of respondents demonstrate an “Ad
-Hoc approach to software supply chain manage\- ment for all themes except two: Remediation and Inventory.
+Hoc” approach to software supply chain manage\- ment for all themes except two: Remediation and Inventory.
 Respondents indicate they are remediat\- ing risky components and they understand where the risk resides.
-This is true even though they have an Ad Hoc approach to Build \& Release and Risk Management processes.
+This is true even though they have an “Ad Hoc” approach to Build \& Release and Risk Management processes.
 We also compared the objective analysis done in chapters 2 and 3, which analyzed 100,000 applica\-